 The issues of being separated, financial difficulties, peer and family problems plus health issues, can be pressing.
 At this kind of situation, the family dynamics can surprisingly be changed from supportive love to demanding pressures in life, which may most of the time, brings you to a state of depression.

 Collective pain comes down over time and breaks up whatever strength is left in you.
 I have traveled far in this life and I am going to be 50 soon, but still I lack the essence of what should be life for me.
+I was in a state of depression for long.

 Going to a retreat is an unexpected treat.
 It gives you much idle time sitting and gives you much pain in the lower back just staying seated for longer periods of time.
 What is important is that you make your son happy, because you were there.